PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 The Apache ANT **bin** directory was added to the Git Bash session's PATH file while installing the Git SCM tools.

 ### Install the Crosswalk for Android packages
-The following commands download the Crosswalk for Android package, decompress that package, and install it onto a connected Android devices using **adb** command:
+Now you can download the Crosswalk for Android package, decompress that package, and install it onto a connected Android devices using **adb** command.
+You can do this in the Git Bash session by running:
 ```bash
 cd ${USERPROFILE}
 curl https://download.01.org/crosswalk/releases/android/beta/crosswalk-1.29.4.1.zip -o crosswalk-1.29.4.1.zip